Under the hood · Pipeline

 Output

-Compares against a static corpus of 91 analyzed sites.
-If the category is too niche for a meaningful static comparison, falls back to a Groq-generated dynamic peer set.
-Geo signals influence which benchmarks are most relevant.
+Compares against a static corpus of 91 analysed sites, segmented by category and page_type.
+If the category is too niche for a meaningful static comparison (available=False), falls back to generate_dynamic_benchmarks: a Groq call that returns a peer set with real scores and a positioning statement.
+Geo signals and presence_tier influence which benchmarks are most relevant.

-The final step.
-Groq receives the complete result (including geo signals, client detection, and competitor context) and writes a plain-English summary — what's working, what isn't, and why — personalised to the site's actual score, category, and signals.
+The final step — runs after the full response dict is assembled.
+Groq receives the complete result (score, crawl_score, geo_signals, presence_tier, page_type, understanding_curve, recommendations, competitor context) and writes a plain-English summary: what's working, what isn't, and why — personalised to the site's actual signals.
+Wrapped in try/except so a Groq failure returns null narrative without breaking the response.

 Tap any stage to expand